What Dogs Come From Tibet? All About Tibetan Dog Breeds

 The Tibetan Spaniel is a small, assertive, intelligent dog that originated in Tibet.
 The Tibetan spaniel is a great companion dog.

 Even though it has the name spaniel, it is not part of a spaniel breed.
-Like many other Tibetan dogs, the spaniel’s name was given to it by western travelers to Tibet who may have felt the Tibetan Spaniel resembled other spaniels as a Cavalier King Charles Spaniel.
+Like many other Tibetan dogs, the spaniel’s name was given to it by Western travelers to Tibet who may have felt the Tibetan Spaniel resembled other spaniels as a Cavalier King Charles Spaniel.

 I have had many Tibetan spaniels.
 They are lovely dogs.
 They make great watchdogs and excellent companion dogs.
 They are a bit stubborn but also very intelligent.